ErikKalkoken/evebuddy/README.md

 1. Unzip the file into a directory of your choice and run the .exe file to start the app.

 > [!TIP]
-> Windows defender may report EVE Buddy incorrectly as containing a trojan.
-This is a [known issue](https://github.com/microsoft/go/issues/1255) with programs made with the Go programming language.
-Also, each EVE Buddy release is build from scratch on a fresh Windows container on Github, so it is highly unlikely to be infected.
-If this happens to you, please exclude EVE Buddy's executable from Windows defender to proceed.
+> Windows defender (and similar programs) may report EVE Buddy incorrectly as containing a trojan.
+This is usually a false positive and caused by a [known issue](https://github.com/microsoft/go/issues/1255) with programs made with the Go programming language.
+Each EVE Buddy release is build from scratch on a fresh Windows container provided by Github, so it is highly unlikely to be infected.
+If this happens to you, please exclude EVE Buddy's executable from Windows defender (and similar programs) to proceed.

 ### Mac OS